 Six years ago, I began teaching teens in the public schools of New York City through Integral Yoga’s Yoga at School program.
 My own yoga journey began at age fourteen, and my personal transformation as an adolescent inspired me to share the practice with youth.
 Initially, I was intimidated to work with teens, but the moment I began teaching, something magical was born.

 Most of the students came into the yoga class like any other teenager: angry, anxious, depressed, reactive, and insecure.
 Slowly, though, I began to see changes over the course of the semester.
 They weren’t as reactive.
 They weren’t as fidgety.
 The tension in their bodies started to soften.
 They smiled more.
 They sat up a little straighter, and their voices became stronger.
 Kind words replace expletives.
 Windows opened where there were once walls.
 And by the end of the semester, the 20 students I sent off into the world were not the 20 students who sulked into the door the first day.
 What an incredible gift to share with young people—a gift they can carry with them the rest of their lives.
-After witnessing the transformative power of yoga in my students, my life’s work has been devoted to making this ancient practice accessible to modern teens.
+After witnessing the transformative power of yoga in my students, my life’s work has been devoted to This particular game does not feature 8s, 9s and 10s, but it is similar to Blackjack in most other ways. making this ancient practice accessible to modern teens.

 At the end of the semester when I ask students how they benefited from the program, they say things like “It has helped me grow into a stronger and more peaceful version of myself.”
 “Yoga has helped me to heal myself and forgive others.”
 “I learned how to breathe to control my anger.”
 “I am finally able to just be myself around others.”
 “My relationship with my mother is better.”
 “I am more kind.”